lakshyarajpurohit/Travel_tracker/README.md

 3. **Track your travels**:
    Enter the name of a country you have visited to see it highlighted on the world map.

-## Acknowledgments

-- This project was created as part of "The Complete Web Development Bootcamp" by Angela Yu.
-- Special thanks to the course instructors and fellow students for their support and guidance.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.